H12/how-much-coffee/README.md

 ## Local Development

-Once you're set up with Elm and have cloned this repository, running this application locally is as simple as running:
+Once you're set up with Elm and have cloned this repository, you can run this application locally by running the following in the project root, and navigating to `Main.elm` in the reactor UI:

 ```bash
 elm reactor
 ```

-...from the project root and navigating to `Main.elm`.

 ## Usage

-This project has continuous deployment using Travis and GitHub Pages.
+This project has continuous deployment using GitHub Actions and GitHub Pages.
 You can view the latest release at [howmuch.coffee](https://howmuch.coffee).

 ## Built With